mjayadharan/mjayadharan/README.md

 ## A little bit about me..
 ---------------------
-- __I am a computational scientist with expertise in numerical analysis, high performance computing and scientific machine learning.
+- __I am a computational scientist with expertise in numerical analysis, high performance computing, and scientific machine learning.
 I currently work as a Quantitative Analyst for the Citigroup's Credit Quant group in NYC.__
 - I have experience in developing and implementing novel algorithms to solve multiphysics CFD problems, using both data-driven deep learning techniques and classical mixed finite element methods (FEM).
-- Currently, I work in the quantitative analysis group specializing in pricing and risk management of credit derrivatives in the risk-neutral framework, specifically in LATAM emerging markets.
+- Currently, I work as a credit quant specializing in pricing and risk management of credit derrivatives in the risk-neutral framework, specifically in LATAM emerging markets.
 - I love working on new challenging models and implementing them, while collaborating with others.
 - Always looking for new collaborators and interesting projects.
 #### Languages I work with: